Crown-Commercial-Service/ccs-wordpress/docs/salesforce.md

 ## Running the import

+Find out more on the technical details of the [data import](data-import.md).

 ### Running a complete import

 The import can be run with the command `wp salesforce import all` when in the `/public` folder.